Mainman002/MFPanel/README.md

 [ Reset Names ] sets all Input Text to Default Values

+[ BG ] toggles the visibility of panel's background tile-able texture

 oh yeah you can even modify the backgroung texture located in " addons/MakeFolders/Sprites/bg.png " for some tile-able panel fun xD

 well I think that concludes my overview and instructions for FMPanel, I hope it helps you, and maybe makes life a little easier.